Family Records

 An indented pedigree format displays the family descendants with each successive generation indented to the right.
 The lists below, divided into counties, give links to a number of Rowden family lines which, as yet, have no clear connection with each other.
 Each row includes a family Sept number to distinguish one family group from another.

 Linked from this page is a new addition.
 It has been discovered that some of today's Rowdens have derived from other close variant spellings of the surname.
 This may have happened intentionally but is more likely to have occured through mis-spelling.
-Click here for the variant pedigrees.
+See the Rowden

 To search for a particular individual, use the pedigree name index section on the search page.
-This index contains 7800 names and will allow a search under forename, surname (at birth), or sept keywords.
+This index contains more than 10100 names and will allow a search under forename, surname (at birth), or sept keywords.

 The information here does not include all the Rowden families for which I have details.
-The information given by each pedigree chart shows those individuals who were born with the Rowden surname, who were married to/partners of a Rowden or who adopted the Rowden surname.
+Each chart shows those individuals who were born with the Rowden surname, who were married to/partners of a Rowden or who adopted the Rowden surname.
 This limit is imposed to prevent the creation of what, otherwise, would be huge family trees and concentrate on the Rowden name.
 It will explain why the charts do not show the children of women whose maiden name is Rowden (unless they married another Rowden).
 Invariably I do have extra information, so please e-mail any request.

 Every attempt is made to update it on a regular basis.
 If you find your family amongst the charts and can provide more details (or corrections), please let me know either through the message board or e-mail ...